Sorry, illegal images are not allowed. Please upload a different image. Thank you.

-According to the U.S. government's announcement, the duty-free policy for goods valued at $800 or less (T86 customs clearance) will be revoked on May 2.
+According to the U.S. government's announcement, the duty-free policy for goods valued at $800 or less (T86 customs clearance) was revoked on May 2.

-In response, we will temporarily suspend the express shipping option from April 25 to May 4.
+In response, we will temporarily suspend the express shipping option from April 25 to May 18, and resume on May 19.

 To avoid customs duties, we recommend stocking up in advance so we can ship your order via international express before the policy change takes effect.